ci-group/revolve2/README.md

 # Revolve2
-Revolve2 is a python library for optimization, geared towards modular robots and evolutionary computing.
+Revolve2 is a Python package for optimization, geared towards modular robots and evolutionary computing.
 Its primary features are a modular robot framework, wrappers around physics simulators, and evolutionary optimizers.
-It consists of a core library and suplementary libraries that depend on software not available on PyPI.
+It consists of multiple smaller python packages and optional supplementary packages that contain varying functionality that is not always required.

 ## Sample
 TODO